 All The Places To Dance Salsa On 2 in Melbourne (2026)

-I got really into salsa a couple of years ago, and got particularly into on 2.
+I got really into salsa a couple of years ago, and got particularly into on 2 (sometimes written “on2”, sometimes called “mambo”).
 In Melbourne, on 2 has a kind of “elevated” status — it’s the style danced by more advanced dancers.
 This isn’t to say it’s “better”, but it somehow has acquired that reputation.
+(See here for more about why dance on 2 in Melbourne.)

 You can find on 2 dancers everywhere, but the scene is still a bit smaller than the on 1 scene.
 Some places are nearly all on 2, some are mixed, and some are “you can dance on 2 there if the right crowd shows up / if it’s later in the night”.

-Because there are just a few outdated posts on Reddit etc. about where to learn and dance on 2, I’m going to make this post and keep it up to date (something I do a pretty good job at).
+Because there are just a few outdated posts on Reddit, etc., about where to learn and dance on 2, I’m going to make this post and keep it up to date (something I am good at).
 If there’s something you want to add or correct, leave a comment or send me a note (contact page).

 Things change often, so always check the current timetable, Instagram, or ticket link before showing up.